Advent Homeschool Studies

 Advent is a time of anticipation and reflection for many–and as homeschoolers, we always look for ways to bring our “living” into our “homeschool.”
-This year Advent began on Sunday, November 27, and ends on Saturday, December 24.
-Check out this Homeschool Living for Advent studies, reading plans and activities to offer you and your children opportunities to look back and celebrate the birth of Christ and look forward in anticipation of His second coming.
+This year, Advent will begin on Sunday, December 3, and ends on Sunday, December 24.
+Check out this Homeschool Living for five ways to observe Advent in your homeschool, with reading plans and activities to offer you and your children opportunities to look back and celebrate the birth of Christ and look forward in anticipation of His second coming.

 Advent Calendar Activities